-AMP Capital Senior Economist Diana Mousina says that while the government stimulus is welcome, it’s unlikely to be enough to keep Australia from falling into recession.
+AMP Capital Senior Economist Diana Mousina says that while the government stimulus is welcome, it’s unlikely it may do enough to keep Australia from falling into recession.

 Ms Mousina says that the combined economic impact of the summer bushfires, lower Chinese tourism and education spending, global coronavirus shutdown and recessions in the US and Europe will all take a toll, however the government’s spending measures should help to limit the severity of the downturn.

-“The fiscal stimulus package will help in limiting the depth of the Australian recession, it will help to keep companies afloat (and should provide some limit for keeping the unemployment rate from skyrocketing) and it is necessary to get a strong recovery after the virus has run its course.”
+“The fiscal stimulus package will help in limiting the depth of the Australian recession, it will help to keep companies afloat and help recovery after the virus has run its course.”

 Due to the uncertainty around the country’s economic position, the Federal Government has also announced that it will postpone the next Federal Budget.
 The budget is usually handed down in May, but has been postponed until 6 October 2020.

 Source: Australian Government’s Economic Response to the Coronavirus: treasury.gov.au/coronavirus